Product Roadmap

 • Per-category cost basis labels and entry flows

-• Sports card UX preserved while new categories slot in cleanly
+• The card experience preserved while new categories slot in cleanly

 Future